mofirojean/50-Coding-Challenge/25 Coding Challenge I/README.md

-# 25-coding-challenges
+# 25 Coding Challenge I
 - This project contains 25 coding challenges for beginners, that will help improve our programming skills.

 - Its inspired by a book titled "50 coding challenges" but in directory we will deal with the first 25.

-- Try implementing this coding challenge in any language of your choice.
+- Try implementing this code challenges in any language of your choice.